Calchan/debian-install-scripts/README.md

 faster than on Windows.
 How about ~25fps in GTA5 at 720p on a dumb old Skylake laptop with integrated graphics?

 None of this is rocket science.
-Just a collection of settings, tricks, with a goal of simplicity and reproducibility.
+Just a collection of settings and tricks, with a goal of simplicity and reproducibility.
 Some fixes also, like for example for GameMode.
 I don't know how people use it but some of it is broken out of the box.
 There are some convenience scripts too, read about them below.

 Finally, these scripts work well but they don't look as nice or clean as I would want it.
 They grew organically over the years and it shows.
 Patches welcome.